Webber - Offline Web Content Manager

 There are many cases where dynamic web page generation is not required, and where classic web content management applications are too much effort to install or to manage.
 To expose Domino servers to the web is also a security issue, especially for smaller environments.
 For these use cases, an offline content management tool is useful, and developing it as Notes application makes it user-friendly and easy to manage.

 Webber operates by applying templates to content documents, both implemented as Notes documents.
-The content is formatted using Markdown, a very simple document formatting language derived from the way simple text files are often formatted, which is also used by openntf.
+The content is formatted using Markdown, a simple document formatting language derived from the way plain text files are often formatted.
+Markdown is also used by openntf.
 Multi-level web page menus are dynamically generated.
 Additional files like .css files, PHP files, images, downloadable PDFs etc. can be attached to both the template and content documents and included resp. linked to in the HTML output.

 The application is especially useful to manage and embed images into web pages as the images are saved as Notes document attachments and referred to within the Markdown code only via their ID number.